ZKey-Taken/My-Portfolio/README.md

 ## Description

-Portfolio made from HTML, Javascript, and CSS.
+Portfolio Website made from HTML, Javascript, and CSS.
 I use this website to showcase my experiences, contacts, and projects.

 ### Links for images used: